capstanlqc/i18n-guide/omegat-tickets.md

-# OmegaT and Okapi tickets opened in 2020
+# OmegaT and Okapi tickets opened (or still open) in 2020

 | # | Created | Title | Severity | Status |
 |---|---------|-------|----------|--------|